 So let's break it down by the key areas that you should focus on when it comes down to designing a golf workout.

-Building Core Strength: Put Some Backbone into Your Swing
+Building Core Strength For Golf: Put Some Backbone into Your Swing

 When we talk about the core we are referring to the muscles in and around your torso that help move, support, and stabilize your spine, trunk, and pelvis.
 This is the center of your body and the powerhouse of your golf swing.
 The core includes your lower back, your abs, pelvis, and hips.